 A Learner Protection Scheme is included in the 25-week full-time English course fees for Non-EU/EEA students.
 All English language schools are legally obliged to provide non-EU/EEA students with Learner Protection Insurance.
 This insurance ensures that those students' fees and courses are guaranteed, in the eventuality that the booked 25-week full-time English language programme becomes unavailable.
-Please see below an excerpt of the Learner Protection document provided through DCAS.
-Always check the actual full document which is sent to you from portal@academyplus.net for update-to-date and full insurance policy details.
+Always check the actual full document which is sent to you by email for update-to-date and full insurance policy details.